mjrotter4445/MechaCar_Statistical_Analysis/README.md

 **Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its genre.**
 **Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.**

-Statistical Tests suited best for this task would be a multiple linear regression to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable).
+The statistical tests best suited to this task would be a multiple linear regression to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable).
 We could start with the following question:
 -   Which combination has the greatest impact on price?  how many of them?